CrispNCrispy/katacoda-scenarios/computer_vision_1/step1.md

 </pre>

 Observe that the data fits our made-up formula.
-We hope that by using keras, we can creat a neural network that will learn it just by providing the data.
+We hope that by using keras, we can create a neural network that will learn it just by providing the data.